Charlie-Root/smcli/README.md

 cd sm-cli
 go build -o sm-cli main.go
 ```
 Make sure to have Go installed on your system.

+Or grab one of the pre-built binaries from the [releases](https://github.com/Charlie-Root/smcli/releases) page.

 ## Usage
 The sm-cli tool supports the following commands: